Quick reference guide

 The payment of deposits is not common practice in Australia, except in the real estate sector.

 In practice, the most commonly used valuation method is completion accounts, with the most prevalent being cash-free and debt-free adjustments.
-The parties may also agree on an adjustment to the purchase price based on any shortfall or excess of the target's actual working capital against a target working capital.
-Fixed price agreements are also fairly common, as are net asset valuations.
+This mechanism also commonly includes an adjustment based on any shortfall or excess of the target's actual working capital against a target working capital.

 The parties will need to agree upon the form of payment, that is, whether it should be a cash payment, a share exchange, a combination of both cash and share exchange, or other valuable consideration.
+Cash is the most common form of consideration in private M&A transactions.
+A mix of cash and share consideration is sometimes seen, usually for private equity rollover transactions.
+Share-only consideration in private deals is rare.

 Electronic transfers of funds (including through the SWIFT Code international system) are the most common way of making cash price payments.